Candice Swanepoel Rocks Pink Swimsuit And Stretches Out Seductively Over Rocks

 Another fan commented “the most sensual and beautiful, lovely, adorable and sexy.”

-“Love that pink,” another fan said, into the color of the swimsuit.
+“Love that pink,” another fan said about the color of her swimsuit.

 “OMG!
-Why are you so gorgeous??????” one follower questioned.
+Why are you so gorgeous?” one follower questioned.

-Swanepoel generally features just herself and her incredible beauty in her Instagram posts, but every now and then she gives her fans a glimpse into other aspects of her world.
+Swanepoel generally features just herself in her Instagram posts, but every now and then she gives her fans a glimpse into other aspects of her world.

 Just a few days ago, the beauty shared a throwback snap of herself from an African vacation she took with her family.
-Swanepoel rocked a tiny bikini that left little to the imagination.
+In the photo, Swanepoel rocked a tiny bikini that left little to the imagination.

-Swanepoel held one of her sons in her arms, as her other son played near her legs in the sweet family photo.
-While the photo seems like it could have been a casual snap taken during the family’s adventures abroad, it was taken by a professional photographer, and Swanepoel tagged the photographer in the shot.
+Swanepoel held one of her sons in her arms as her other son played near her legs in the sweet family photo.
+While the photo seems like it could have been a casual snap taken during the family’s adventures abroad, the image was taken by a professional photographer who Swanepoel tagged.

 Delivered To Your INBOX